kilitary/kilitary/README.md

-автард: cерега тэсонэро
 running: script: Update ... complete ... update ... you are almost in ... reBoOT ..
-You are 1% here.
+You are 57% here.